MonsieurV/monsieurv.github.io/_posts/2016-03-04-radiation-watch-raspberry.markdown

 The PiPocketGeiger library is built on top of the [RPi.GPIO] package.
 It uses edge signal interrupt to count the radiation and detect noisy condition.

 Linux is not a proper real-time OS (note: that remarq apply only for the standard Raspbian distribution, has it do exist patched versions of Linux for real-time applications: TODO), so we have no garanty we're effectively monitor the edge falling in a timely manner.
 That said, with the use of interrupts the issue is less dramatic, and I have not observed any sensible variation in the readings compared to the Arduino library.
-TODO Make a live recording with RPi and Arduino in paralell.

 You can install it on your Raspberry Pi using `pip`.
 The RPi.GPIO package need root privileges to read the pins, I thus recommend to install the lib root-wide: